 EPID 6750 OUTBREAK EPIDEMIOLOGY(3)

 Prerequisites: EPID 6030, BIOS 6030. statistical software package proficiency.
 This course is designed to provide students with the knowledge and skills required for the investigation, control and prevention of disease outbreaks in a variety of settings and due to a variety of infectious agents.
 Students will explore and practice the approaches used to investigate disease outbreaks, and examine local and global efforts to monitor, control and mitigate the effects of infectious disease outbreaks.
 Offered fall semester.
 Faculty: S. Hassig.
 See Course Learning Objectives.

 EPID 6910 CLINICAL TRIALS: DESIGN, CONDUCT AND INTERPRETATION (3)

 Prerequisites: EPID 6030, BIOS 6030.
 This course covers various topics in the design, conduct, analysis and interpretation of clinical trials and uses published and on-going studies to illustrate these issues.
-Topics include the definition and history of clinical trials; trial designs, including phase I-IV, crossover, factorial, and large multicenter trials; internal and external validity; selection of intervention, control, and study population; randomization and masking; selection of trial outcome variables; data collection and quality control; ethical issues; data analysis principles; and issues related to publication and dissemination.
+Topics include the definition and history of clinical trials; trial designs, including phase I-IV, parallel, crossover, factorial, and large multicenter trials; internal and external validity; selection of intervention, control, and study population; randomization and masking; selection of trial outcome variables; data collection and quality control; ethical issues; data analysis principles; and issues related to publication and dissemination.
 BIOS7400 Clinical Trials offers more in-depth statistical methods for clinical trials.
 Offered fall semester.
 Faculty: J. He.
 See Course Learning Objectives.

 EPID 7000 EPIDEMIOLOGY SEMINAR (0-1) Offered fall and spring semesters.
 Faculty: J. He